FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 This instruction is divided into three parts: the start of the multi-point trajectory, the segment of the multi-point trajectory and the end of the multi-point trajectory.
 The start mark, the multi-point track segment is to set each track point.

-Click the icon to enter the point adding interface, the end of the multi-point track is the end mark of the multi-point track movement, here you can set the control mode and debugging speed, the control mode is divided into
+Click the icon to enter the point adding interface, the end of the multi-point track is the end mark of the multi-point track movement, here you can set the control mode and debugging speed.
-For the given control point and the given waypoint.

 - Control mode: arc transition point/given path point
 - Global average connection time: integer, greater than 10, default value is 2000